Has Italy been vaccinating the wrong people? Its daily coronavirus death tolls suggest so.

 The question of what’s gone wrong in Italy is now perplexing a hard-hit nation that had thought it was over the worst.
 There are numerous factors at play.
-Italy, the second grayest country on earth, has more elderly to vaccinate than most.
+Italy, the second-grayest country on earth, has more elderly to vaccinate than most.
 In February, according to mobility data, it was slightly more open than other major European countries, leading to a higher spread of the virus; it has since clamped back down.
-At the same time, a new more lethal variant has gained dominance, here and elsewhere across the continent.
+At the same time the more lethal variant first detected in Britain has gained dominance here and elsewhere across the continent.

 But some scientists and data analysts say that Italy’s vaccination campaign also deserves blame.
 The country, they say, has been vaccinating too many of the wrong people, overprioritizing young workers and leaving the elderly vulnerable.